Multimodal Learning

 Multimodal learning is an approach that integrates two or more learning styles or sensory channels.
 Instead of relying on just reading or listening, you might combine seeing, hearing, doing, and even speaking.
 This approach mirrors how the brain naturally learns—by connecting information across different senses and experiences.

-Benefits of Multimodal Learning
+What Are the Benefits of Multimodal Learning?

 Ways to Use Multimodal Learning